Gunman kills five, injures eight others at Fort Lauderdale Airport

 In the aftermath of the chaos, cameras outside the airport showed firefighters and other emergency personnel, plus large groups of passengers, standing on a tarmac.

-Confusion continued for more than an hour after the gunman was captured and travelers began running at another terminal, although officials said there wasn't a second shooter.
+Confusion continued long after the gunman was captured.
+At one point, travelers began running at another terminal, although officials said there wasn't a second shooter.

 "Someone that was leaving the airport in the parking garage thought they heard something that sounded like gunshots," said Mayor of Broward County Barbara Sharief.
 "Out of an abundance of caution, they thought we should evacuate the area … give it a sweep and make sure nothing else is going on."